-- LEVEL 1 - BOLD, CAPITALS, ranged left (10pt) followed by one line space
+- LEVEL 1 - BOLD, CAPITALS, 11pt., ranged left, followed by one line space

-- Level 2 - Bold, sentence case, side heading (10pt), followed by no space
+- Level 2 - Bold, sentence case, 11pt., ranged left, followed by no line space

-- Level 3 - Italics, sentence case, side heading (10pt), followed by no space
+- Level 3 - Italics, sentence case, 11pt., ranged left, followed by no line space

 Please use approved IWC common names in the text.
-Use the Latin name only the first time, in brackets after the common name.
+Only use Latin names for the first mention and in brackets after the common name.

 Please choose from the approved list.

 'British' English spelling should be used unless the author is from the United States, in which case 'American' spellings may be used.
-The published version, however will use 'British' spellings.
+The published version will use 'British' spellings.

-These are used in compound adjectives preceding a noun;
+(a) These are used in compound adjectives, preceding a noun:

-but not where part of the compound adjective consists of a numeral;
+but not where part of the compound adjective consists of a number:

-Hyphens are also omitted where a compound noun is sufficiently familiar to be printed as one word;
+(b) Hyphens are omitted where a compound noun is sufficiently familiar to be printed as one word:

-- but, central North Pacific, sub-committee, sub-Arctic, sei whale, common dolphin, etc.
+- central North Pacific, sub-committee, sub-Arctic, sei whale, common dolphin, etc.

 Numbers, dates, map references

-(a) In the text numbers under 10 should be spelt out where used individually.
-Figures should be used for a sequence of quantities and in reference to percentages (where % rather than percent is used); e.g.
+(a) Numbers under 10 should be spelt out.
+Figures should be used for percentages (where % rather than percent is used):

 (c) Decimal points should be indicated by full stops, not commas.
-Zeros should be included; e.g. 0.12.
+Zeros should be included:

-(d) There should be no space between numbers and abbreviated units; e.g. 6m, 25kg.
+(d) There should be no space between numbers and abbreviated units:

 (d) If a personal communication is used, abbreviate as `pers. comm.'.

 Use single quotation marks.
-Double quotation marks are only to be used for a quote within a quote.
+Use double quotation marks for a quote within a quote.

 Within a quotation, follow the style and punctuation of the original.
-If omitting a section, indicate by three full stops in square brackets (e.g., [...]).
+If omitting a section, please indicate by three full stops in square brackets (e.g., [...]).

 Equations, mathematical references

-(a) Ensure that superscripts and subscripts are easily discernible.
+(a) Ensure superscripts and subscripts are easily discernible.

-(b) Show all symbols clearly and, by hand in the margin, spell out Greek letters the first time they occur.
+(b) Show all symbols and please spell out Greek letters the first time they occur in the margin.

 Data are NOT data is.

 If a colon is used prior to a list of points, the points should be separated by semi-colons but should not begin with a capital.

 (a) In the text:

-Where more than two co-authors are involved use: O'Flaherty et al. (1983).
+Where more than two co-authors are involved, please use: O'Flaherty et al. (1983);

-- Where an author has more than one paper in the same year use 1981a, 1981b, etc.
+- Where referencing more than one paper by the same author in the same year, please use 1981a, 1981b, etc.

 (b) In the reference list:

-- If the reference is to an article or chapter within a book, then the title and page numbers of the article, the editor's name, the title of the book (in italics), the name of the publisher, the city of publication and the total number of pages of the book must be given; e.g.
+- References to a chapter within a book should include: the title and page numbers of the article, the editor's name, the title of the book and the publisher;

-- If the reference is to an unpublished paper from the IWC Scientific Committee or any other meeting, then the title of the paper, the number/reference of the paper, the title and date of the meeting, and the number of pages should be given along with an e-mail address or other method by which the paper can be obtained;
+- Reference to an unpublished paper from the IWC Scientific Committee or any other meeting should include: the title of the paper, the number/reference of the paper, the title and date of the meeting, and the number of pages should be given along with an e-mail address or other method by which the paper can be obtained;

 - The reference list should be arranged in alphabetical order by author and, within this, by date of publication.